awsdocs/aws-iot-sitewise-user-guide/doc_source/create-dashboards-using-aws-cli.md

 `type`
 The type of widget\.
 AWS IoT SiteWise provides the following widget types:
 + `monitor-line-chart` – A line chart\.
 For more information, see [Line charts](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#line-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
++ `monitor-scatter-chart` – A scatter chart\.
+For more information, see [Scatter charts](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#scatter-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
 + `monitor-bar-chart` – A bar chart\.
 For more information, see [Bar charts](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#bar-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
 + `monitor-kpi` – A key performance indicator \(KPI\) visualization\.
 For more information, see [KPI visualizations](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/choose-visualization-types.html#kpi-charts) in the *AWS IoT SiteWise Monitor Application Guide*\.
 `title`